syncfusion-content/blazor-docs/blazor/diagram/connectors/events.md

 The [SelectionChanged](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramEvents.html#Syncfusion_Blazor_Diagrams_DiagramEvents_SelectionChanged) event will be triggered when you select or unselect the node or connector.
 The [IBlazorSelectionChangeEventArgs](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.IBlazorSelectionChangeEventArgs.html) interface is used to get selection change event arguments.

+> A new blazor diagram component which provides better performance than the existing diagram control in Blazor WebAssembly App.
+It is available in preview mode.
+Refer the [Link](https://blazor.syncfusion.com/documentation/diagram-component/connectors/events)

 The following code example explains how to get the selection change event in the diagram.

 ```cshtml